Our Verdict

 Reporting and Administration

-Another critical aspect of running an online course business is managing your courses, students, offers, etc., and tracking their performance.
+Another critical aspect of running an online course business is managing your courses, students, and offers and tracking their performance.
 This is what we’ll cover in this section.

 Reporting and Analytics